61cygni/sparkxrstart/README.md

 - Set up proper redirects for single-page applications

 **Note:** Each time you make changes and want to update your live site, just run `netlify deploy --prod` again from your project directory.

+# Shortcomings

+Current there is no physics, or collisions.

 ## Dependencies